 In 2018 they launched the Idler Festival in Hampstead, London.

 Idler fans can now subscribe to the Idler Academy online course programme.
-There are over 50 courses and ten new ones are added each year.
+There are over 60 courses with new courses are added each year.
 In 2019 the team launched the Idler Audio Channel with podcasts from Stewart Lee and more.

 Tom Hodgkinson, Founder

 Tom was born in 1968 and was educated at Westminster School and Jesus College, Cambridge.
 He founded the Idler in 1993 and went on to join the Guardian newspaper in 1995 as a columnist and head of editorial development.
 He and partner Gavin Pretor-Pinney then quit to set up a creative consultancy and undertook editorial and advertising projects for Channel 4, Sony Playstation, Paramount Comedy Channel, John Brown Publishing, Mother ad agency and many more.